SomeOne1Random/FlyFlirt-Mating-Moves-Monitor/README.md

-# Drosophila melanogaster Latency Copulation Duration Finder
+# FlyFlirt: Mating Moves Monitor
 This is a Python application for analyzing fly behavior in videos.
 It uses PyQt6 for the GUI and OpenCV for video processing.

 ## Features